-- 1. Run SQLCMInstall.exe in the root of the SQL Compliance Manager installation kit - 2.
-Review the information you need to start the installation and click Next. - 3.
+- ⚠ Before stepping through the following instructions make sure that the SQL CM Collection Server, the Management Console and the Repository Databases are already installed. - To install these components in a standalone server, please review step 10 in How to install SQL Compliance Manager. - To install these components in a clustered environment, please review the steps to Install SQL Compliance Manager Collection Service on Cluster nodes. - 1.
+From the installation folder of the SQL Compliance Manager Collection Service on the Collection and Repository database server, copy the SQLComplianceClusterSetup.exe file onto the nodes of the Availability Group, to install the Cluster Configuration Console on the nodes of the Availability Group you are going to be auditing. - 2.
+Beginning with the primary node of the Availability Group. run SQLcomplianceClusterSetup.exe to launch the installation wizard. - 3.
 Follow the steps in the Setup wizard to install and configure SQL Compliance Manager in a clustered environment. - 4.
 Once the installation is complete, go to the SQL Compliance Manager install path.
 Unless you have specified a different path, the one by default is C: \Program Files\IDERA\SQLCompliance. - 5.
-Run SQLcomplianceClusterSetup.EXE. - 6.
-Once the setup wizard launches, click the Next button to proceed to the License Agreement. - 7.
-Read the license agreement, select the option to accept the terms of the license agreement, and click Next. - 8.
+Once the setup wizard launches, click the Next button to proceed to the License Agreement.

+- 6. Read the license agreement, select the option to accept the terms of the license agreement, and click Next. - 7.
 Select the destination path in which you want to install the IDERA Cluster Configuration Console.
-Define the permissions for the software and click Next. - 9.
-Click Install to complete the installation. - 10.
+Define the permissions for the software and click Next. - 8.
+Click Install to complete the installation. - 9.
 The Cluster Configuration Console launches automatically after installation.

-- 11. Click Add Service to specify the listener.
-SQL Compliance Manager displays the Add SQL Compliance Agent Service General window. - 12.
+- 10. Click Add Service to specify the listener.
+SQL Compliance Manager displays the Add SQL Compliance Agent Service General window. - 11.
 On the General dialog window, type the name of the clustered instance to be audited by SQL Compliance Manager and click Next.
 If you receive a message stating that the selected SQL Server instance is not clustered, click Yes.
-This is correct behavior when configuring a Listener scenario and confirms that the selected SQL Server instance is hosted on a Windows Failover Cluster. - 13.
-On the Collection Server dialog window, specify the name of the server where SQL Compliance Manager is installed, and click Next. - 14.
+This is correct behavior when configuring a Listener scenario and confirms that the selected SQL Server instance is hosted on a Windows Failover Cluster. - 12.
+On the Collection Server dialog window, specify the name of the server where SQL Compliance Manager Collection Service is installed, and click Next. - 13.
 On the SQLcompliance Agent Service Account dialog window, specify the login credentials for the Agent service account, and click Next.
 This account must have administrator privileges.
-IDERA recommends that you use the same account as used for the Collection Server. - 15.
+IDERA recommends that you use the same account as used for the Collection Server. - 14.
 On the SQLcompliance Agent Trace Directory dialog window, specify the path on which trace files will temporarily reside before being transferred to the SQL Compliance Collection Service and click Next.
-Note that the administrator account specified for the cluster agent service has read/write permissions for this trace directory folder. - 16.
-On the CLR Trigger Location dialog window, Specify the location where you want the SQL Compliance Manager Agent to store the corresponding CLR trigger assemblies, and click Next.
-Note that the administrator account specified for the cluster agent service has read/write permissions for this assembly folder. - Ensure the Agent Trace directory and the CLR Trigger location specified exist by creating the folder structure manually through Windows Explorer. - 17.
-Review the configuration Summary and click Finish.

-- 18. The IDERA Cluster Configuration Console displays a confirmation message stating that you have successfully added the SQL Compliance Manager Agent.
-Click OK. - (i) Repeat these steps on each node in your AlwaysOn Availability Group.
+Note that the administrator account specified for the cluster agent service has read/write permissions for this trace directory folder.

+- 15. On the CLR Trigger Location dialog window, Specify the location where you want the SQL Compliance Manager Agent to store the corresponding CLR trigger assemblies, and click Next.
+Note that the administrator account specified for the cluster agent service has read/write permissions for this assembly folder. - ▲ Ensure the Agent Trace directory and the CLR Trigger location specified exist by creating the folder structure manually through Windows Explorer. - 16.
+Review the configuration Summary and click Finish. - 17.
+The IDERA Cluster Configuration Console displays a confirmation message stating that you have successfully added the SQL Compliance Manager Agent.
+Click OK. - i Repeat these steps on each node in your AlwaysOn Availability Group.
 When you are finished configuring all the nodes, proceed with the steps below.